 Wandering around it, Monaco charm gradually grew on us, and we realised something inspiring and beautiful can be found in every country.

-Exploring beautiful Monaco: A family fun trip from sunny Nice
+Exploring beautiful Monaco: A fantastic family trip from sunny Nice

 While we only had less than 12 hours to explore this tiny country, and it proved to be just enough time to check out all the must-sees.
 The sun was lit high up in the sky as we jumped off a train and started wandering around the quiet streets of the second smallest country in the world.